 Whilst the minimum mandatory allocation to sustainable investments with an environmental objective aligned with the EU Taxonomy is 0%, the fund is permitted to allocate to such investments which would form part of the overall allocation to sustainable investments with an environmental objective.

 Assessment on Taxonomy alignment is currently conducted with data from third party providers as well as self-reported data from investee companies when available.

 Data providers' methodologies vary and results may not be fully aligned to all Taxonomy requirements, as long as publicly reported company data is lacking and assessments rely largely on equivalent data.

-Out of caution, unless we are able to confirm available data for the majority of the portfolio's holdings, we will report 0 (zero) per cent of Taxonomy-Aligned Investments.
+Out of caution, unless we are able to confirm available data for the majority of the portfolio's holdings, we will report 0 (zero) per cent of Taxonomy-Aligned Investments (concerning all environmental objectives).

 The compliance of the investments with the EU Taxonomy has not been subject to an assurance by auditors or a review by third parties.
-Data provider methodologies vary and results may not be fully aligned as long as publicly reported data is still lacking.